akhoury/request-promise-cache/README.md

 * `cacheTTL: milliseconds`, automatically expire a cache entry after Y number of milliseconds, if used with `cacheLimit`, whichever comes first will take precedence
 * `cacheLimit: integer`, automatically expire a cache entry after X amount of reads, if used with `cacheTTL`, whichever comes first will take precedence
 * `fresh: true/false`, delete the cached entry and get a fresh one
+* `qs._: 123456789 /* anything truthy */`, same as `fresh` however, this query param will be sent over to the remote server, so it will, most likely, bypass the cache on the other end if there is one

 * `_: 123456789 /* anything truthy */`, same as `fresh`, _(for the jquery users)_

 ## Asynchronous calls with the same `cacheKey`